 You need to identify and correct the specific movement dysfunction first!

-Your tissues are too weak and you’re probably in a bad position.
+Your tissues are probably too weak, your mobility probably sucks, and you’re probably in a bad position.

 A solid strength & conditioning program combined with some aggressive mobility work is likely all you need.

 Sahrmann, S. A. (2002).
 Diagnosis and Treatment of Movement Impairment Syndromes.
 St. Louis: Mosby.